my story

 I want to be part of a new generation of Welsh Labour members who deliver lasting transformation.

 I’m standing in Caerdydd Penarth because this area means the world to me.
-My Dad was raised in Cathays, my Grandad worked at the Canton rail depot, and I’ve called these parts of Cardiff home since 1999.
+My Dad was raised in Cathays, my Grandad worked at the Canton rail depot, and I’ve called these parts home since 1999.

 With you, I want to help lead a Labour movement that is open, inclusive and rooted in our communities and workplaces. a movement that wins power and changes lives.”